Vaei/PlayWidgetAnimation/README.md

 # PlayWidgetAnimation
 This removes "Start at Time" from Play Animation with Finished event, and computes it automatically for the purpose of reversing an animation part way through

-If you don't need a finish event or the duo node, you can just use the engine's `UUserWidget::PlayAnimationForward` and `UUserWidget::PlayAnimationReverse` nodes.
+If you don't need a Finished event or the duo node, you can just use the engine's `UUserWidget::PlayAnimationForward` and `UUserWidget::PlayAnimationReverse` nodes.

 ## Example Usage